kitnil/awesome/README.md

 - [gixy](https://github.com/yandex/gixy) - Nginx configuration static analyzer
 - [howmanypeoplearearound](https://github.com/schollz/howmanypeoplearearound) - Count the number of people around you :family_man_man_boy: by monitoring wifi signals :satellite:
 - [ssh-mitm](https://github.com/jtesta/ssh-mitm) - SSH man-in-the-middle tool
-- [leo-editor](https://github.com/leo-editor/leo-editor) - The main line of development for the leo-editor project
+- [leo-editor](https://github.com/leo-editor/leo-editor) - The code for leo-editor. branches.md describes the different branches
 - [KomodoEdit](https://github.com/Komodo/KomodoEdit) - Komodo Edit is a fast and free multi-language code editor.
 Written in JS, Python, C++ and based on the Mozilla platform.
 - [github-snooze-button](https://github.com/tdsmith/github-snooze-button) - Lets you add labels to Github issues that auto-clear on new activity.
 - [homu](https://github.com/servo/homu) - A bot that integrates with GitHub and your favorite continuous integration service